Does Money Talk? Divestitures and Corporate Environmental and Social Policies

-Keywords: Corporate social responsibility; Institutional investors; Culture; Environment; Corporate governance
+Keywords: Corporate social responsibility; Real effects of financial markets; Institutional investors; Sustainability; Corporate governance

 JEL Classification: G15, G23, G30, M14